Maintaining comprehensive data, materials and records for each research project or activity is essential to the

 The RDMP can help you plan your project or activity.
 It should be completed for each project or activity and kept with the project data and records.
 It contains the minimum considerations necessary for responsible data and materials management.

 The RDMP form should be kept and updated if substantial changes occur and upon project completion.
-Completed forms should be submitted to the research office by email on eResearch@vu.edu.au.
+Completed forms should be submitted to the research office by email to eResearch@vu.edu.au.

 Longterm data retention